 Probable cause means that an officer must reasonably believe that a crime has been committed.
 Probable cause may be established if an officer sees in plain view an illegal weapon, alcohol, drugs, smells marijuana or, if a certified K9 alerts as to the presence of drugs.
 But without probable cause or a warrant, an officer cannot search your vehicle without consent.

 Many people say that there is no reason to refuse consent if you have nothing to hide.
 But even innocent people should think twice before giving consent to search their vehicle.
-Remember, you are not penalized for refusing consent, but once you give it, you may lose valuable rights to challenge the results of the search that could lead to a criminal conviction.
+Remember, you are not penalized for refusing consent, but once you give it, you may lose valuable rights to challenge the search results that could lead to a criminal conviction.

-You never know what your passenger has placed in your car or in a bag that is in your car.
-If illegal drugs or contraband are located in a bag that belongs to a passenger in your car, there is a real possibility that you will be charged with possession of those illegal drugs even though you may not have known it was in your car.
-Also, it is possible that after loaning your car to a friend or family member, some form of illegal substance or weapon could get left in your car and found after you give consent to search because “you had nothing to hide.”
+You never know what a passenger has placed in your car or a bag in your vehicle.
+If illegal drugs or contraband are located in a bag that belongs to a passenger in your vehicle, there is a real possibility that you will be charged with possession even though you may not have known it was in your car.
+Also, it is possible that after loaning your car to a friend or family member, some form of illegal substance or weapon could get left in your vehicle and found after you give consent to search because “you had nothing to hide.”

-Many people consent to searches because they do not want to wait when the officer tells them that they are going to get a warrant.
-In an effort to get this embarrassing event over with, they consent because again, “they have nothing to hide.”
+Many people consent to searches because they do not want to wait when the officer tells them that they will get a warrant.
+To get this embarrassing event over with, they consent because, again, “they have nothing to hide.”
 The truth is that this is typically a bluff and a tactic the officer is using to try and obtain consent because they don’t have probable cause to search.